-That will also lower health care costs and provide better health care for society as a whole.
-Health care needed these reforms because it was becoming too expensive for consumers.
-It was also devouring most of the U.S. federal budget.
-It's a common myth that Obamacare increased health care costs.
+"Obamacare" was designed to both lower health care costs and provide better health care for American society as a whole.
+The health care system needed these reforms because it was becoming too expensive for consumers to receive care.

 How the Health Insurance Exchanges Work

 Health insurance plans are sold on the health insurance exchanges.
-The enrollment period is November 1, 2017, through December 15, 2017, for coverage in 2018.
+The open enrollment period is from November 1 through December 15.
 You can always use the exchanges to compare health plans and find out if you qualify for tax credits or subsidies.
 You can also use them to see if you are eligible for expanded Medicaid, which you can get any time of the year.